AAP owns up to pasting posters critical of Modi, alleges arrest & harassment of its workers by cops | Politics

 “Who sold vaccines meant for our children to other countries for event management?”
 Sisodia tweeted on Sunday.

-Earlier on the day, Chief Minister Arvind Kejriwal said that his government has written to the central government and two manufacturers but there was no indication of vaccine supply as yet.
+Earlier on the day, Delhi Chief Minister said that his government has written to the central government and two manufacturers but there was no indication of vaccine supply as yet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)